masc-ucsc/docs/docs/pyrope/02-basics.md

 ```

 Several hardware languages support unknown bits (`?`) or high-impedance (`z`).
 Pyrope
-aims at being compatible with synthesizable Verilog, as such such values are also supported in
+aims at being compatible with synthesizable Verilog, as such `?` is also supported in
 the binary encoding.

 ```